facg3/FACG3-Book/README.md

 ## Analysis
 Case Post
-The system sends a post request from the front-end to the back-end with the data containing the name and the post contents.
-On the back-end side the system writes to the database using sql
+1. The system sends a post request from the front-end to the back-end with the data containing the name and the post contents
+2. On the back-end side the system writes to the database using sql

 Case View
-The system sends a get request from the front-end to the back-end, and the backend transfers the user to the wall page and selects the table containing the related information.
-And then it displays it properly on the front-end wall page.
+1. The system sends a get request from the front-end to the back-end
+2. and the backend transfers the user to the wall page
+3. select the table containing the related information
+4. display it properly on the front-end wall page

 ![Heroku app link!](https://facg3-book.herokuapp.com/)
+run locally on port 6060